adstads1/diabetes-management-app/README.md

 * Configurating your account
 * Help page for instructions how to use the app

-This project solified my knowledge of:
+This project solified my knowledge of

  1) Programming languages:
   *	HTML